June 19, 2017

 (Dis) Honorable Mention: Perfectionism

 Fact: there’s a 99% chance that the first draft of anything will be sh*tty.
 That is totally normal.
 Perfection doesn’t exist, in work as well as in everyday life.
-So let go of your inner perfectionist, or you’ll end up always editing and never deliver anything.
+So let go of your inner perfectionist, or you’ll end up always editing and never delivering anything.

 So, did we guess right?
 Are any of these guilty of stealing your time?
 Did we miss something?
 Let us know in the comments below!